 Our Music staff comprises six very highly qualified teachers with a range of specialisms including composition, performance, musicology and musical theatre.
 We work hard to ensure a high level of success at GCSE and A Level examinations and many Harrodians go on to study Music at university or conservatoire level.
-One of last year's Upper Sixth leavers secured a place reading Music at St John's College, Cambridge and a number of Harrodians have achieved successful careers in the music industry.
+A recent Upper Sixth leaver secured a place reading Music at St John's College, Cambridge and a number of Harrodians have achieved successful careers in the music industry.

 We also believe strongly that the learning of music instills many transferrable skills applicable to all areas of life, including teamwork, listening skills, communication and the ability to create, to think outside the box and to plan ahead.

 We currently follow the EDUQAS specifications for GCSE.
 Please visit the EDUQAS website for details or see the Harrodian GCSE Prospectus.

 The course at GCSE Level is divided into three parts: Performing, Composing and Appraising.
 Those who wish to take the examination need to be interested in a wide range of musical styles and to be reasonably proficient on an instrument or as a singer (around Grade 4 standard).
 Often at GCSE and A Level, Music is team taught in order to give pupils the widest range of expertise in their lessons.

 We follow the EDUQAS specification for A Level Music and the Edexcel specification for A Level Music Technology.
 For full details see the EDUQAS and Edexcel websites and/or the Harrodian Sixth Form Prospectus.